spurll/tread/readme.md

 * Looks like some Unicode characters aren't working right, such as the title text in this xkcd comic: http://xkcd.com/1647/
+* May have to change the way the buffer works, in case we have lots of history (more items in the DB than we have buffer lines, for example)
+* Resizing the screen results in losing the contents of the messages window.
+Oh well.

 License Information
 ===================